jrotieno/veclab.github.io/pages/george-githinji.md

 <p class="text-justify">
 I am an IDeAL early career postdoctoral fellow at the <a href="http://www.kemri-wellcome.org/" target="blank">KEMRI-Wellcome Trust Research Programme</a>.
 I utilise bioinformatics approaches to study viral evolution and transmission patterns during RSV outbreaks.
-My current project investigates the <a href="" target="blank">role of minority variants</a> during viral evolution and transmission.
+My current project investigates the <a href="" target="blank">role of minority variants</a> in virus evolution and in reconstructing virus transmission chains.
 </p>

 <p class="text-justify">